-On this 14-day photographic journey through Morocco, we’ll cover most of the highlights of this beautiful country including vibrant Casablanca and dramatic Marrakesh, the gorgeous coastal town of Essaouira, and the colorful mountainside town of Chefchaouen.
+On this 14-day photographic journey through Morocco, we’ll cover most of the highlights of this beautiful country including vibrant Casablanca, dramatic Marrakesh, and the colorful mountainside town of Chefchaouen.
 You’ll also take a camel ride into the desert and stay the night at a Berber camp.
 The trip is planned for late Autumn, when temperatures are still relatively low allowing you relaxed exploration of the country.

 Day 1: (Dec.
 2) Guests arrive throughout the day and are met at the hotel by our trip leader that evening for dinner and introductions.
 Overnight in Casablanca.